craftr-build/craftr-build-4.x/docs/dsl.md

     <pool> := "pool" + <str> + <num>`

+#### Block `configure`

+This block is parsed as TOML and augments the build context's options.
+It has the same effect to using a Craftr configuration file.
+Note that by default, only `configure` blocks in the main build script are evaluated.
+To make sure a `configure` block is always evaluated (eg. when it is listed as a dependency), use `export configure`.

 #### Block `options`

 This block can be used once in a build script and specifies the options that